donovm4/learning-defender-for-cloud/README.md

   - preventing future attacks as well
 - Automated flows with logic apps
 - Email notifications
-> Sentinel and other Defender products like *Defender for Endpoint* logs / alerts can fully integrate here as well
+> Sentinel, other Defender products like _Defender for Endpoint_, and third-party SIEM tool logs / alerts can fully integrate here as well

 ### Workload protections

+- Continuosly Assess
+  - understand your current security posture
+- Secure
+  - harden the connected services / resources
+- Defend
+  - detect _and_ resolve threats to services / resources

 ### Cloud Security explorer